Retirement Village Legislation

 The Act came into force on 1 February 2004.
 To quote from Clause 3 of that document, its purpose “is…

 - (a) to protect the interests of residents and intending residents of retirement villages:

 - (b) to enable the development of retirement villages under a legal framework readily understandable by residents, intending residents, and operators”.

 In Clause 3 (c) it sets out further detail relating to the sections (a) and (b), with reference to:

 - promoting understanding by residents,

 - providing a regulatory and monitoring regime, and general oversight of entry to and operation of villages,

 - security and protection of the rights of residents.

-The role of RVRANZ in monitoring legislation is to maintain a watching brief on:
+The role of RVR in monitoring legislation is to maintain a watching brief on:

 - the Retirement Villages Act 2003